 Are there special admission procedures for minority or female students?

 No. All applicants are reviewed and admitted according to the same standards.
 It is illegal to consider race or gender in any admissions or hiring decisions for any program at any public school in the State of Washington.
 No preference is given to anyone based on gender or race.

-If I am accepted into the EE program, can I attend part-time?
+If I am accepted into the EECE program, can I attend part-time?

-The EE major is full-time program and courses are taught during the day.
+The EECE major is a full-time program and courses are taught during the day.
 Students who are in the EE major should plan to carry a full credit load every quarter.
-Special circumstances in which a student would not attend full-time would have to be addressed with the program committee and approved on a case-by-case basis.
+Special circumstances in which a student does not attend full-time would have to be addressed with the program committee and approved on a case-by-case basis.